 Most flights arrive in the evening.
 You will be met at the airport and transferred to a hotel in Quito.

-as some of the most spectacular in the world, and are easy to see by virtue of a marvelous set of well-placed feeders, which regularly attract Great Sapphirewing, Tyrian Metaltail, Sapphire-vented and Golden-breasted Pufflegs, and Sword-billed Hummingbird.
-The reserve is run by an Ecuadorian NGO, the Jocotoco Foundation, and was bought in order to preserve vital habitat for another hummingbird, the critically endangered Black-breasted Puffleg.
-Although it occurs in the reserve, it remains rare and poorly known, and we would need a lot of luck to see it!
-After a full morning in the reserve, and taking lunch in the field on site, we will continue our journey towards Tandayapa, driving down the Old Nono-Mindo Road in the afternoon.
-This road is an established birding “ecoroute”, and we will make selected stops to look for a few other birds such as Andean Lapwing, Slaty-backed Chat-Tyrant, White-capped Dipper, and, with luck, maybe even Torrent Duck.
+After lunch, we will continue our journey towards Tandayapa, driving down the Old Nono-Mindo Road in the afternoon.
+This road is an established birding “ecoroute”, and we will make selected stops to look for a few other birds such as Andean Lapwing, Chestnut-bellied Chat-Tyrant, and White-capped Dipper, and maybe even a Burrowing Owl.
 There is always the chance too of bumping into another mixed flock, which as we are driving down in altitude, into the subtropical zone, could comprise many new species like Blue-winged Mountain-Tanager, White-tailed Tyrannulet, Capped Conebill, and Beryl-spangled Tanager.
 Later in the afternoon, we’ll arrive at Tandayapa Bird Lodge, where we will be based for the next five nights.
-We’ll try to arrive before dark to get our first view of the incredible hummingbird feeders, which can attract anywhere from 12 to 20 species in an hour, including Booted Racket-tail, Violet-tailed Sylph, Brown Inca, Purple-bibbed White-tip, Western Emerald, and Purple-throated Woodstar.
+We’ll try to arrive before dark to get our first view of the incredible hummingbird feeders, which often attract a dozen or more species in an hour, including White-booted Racket-tail, Violet-tailed Sylph, Brown Inca, Purple-bibbed White-tip, and Purple-throated Woodstar.